bsdpot/pot-book/docs/QuickStart.md

 ```
 `pot` will verify if the IP address is available and free to be used.
 ### Export network services with the internal network
-The virtual network is not visible outside the host machine, becuase it's based on NAT of the pf's NAT.
+The virtual network is not visible outside the host machine, because it's based on NAT of the pf's NAT.
 To make your network services running in your `pot` visible outside the TCP/UDP, desired ports have to be exported/redirected.
 `pot` provides a command to tell which port has to be exported.
 ```console